 - Hair drug levels

 - Breath drug levels

-Diagnosis of alcohol problem can be made in the outpatient department by using CAGE questionnaire which includes the questions: (need to) cut down, annoyance (on drinking), guilt (about drinking), an eye-opener
+Diagnosis of alcohol problem can be made in the outpatient department by using the CAGE questionnaire, which includes the questions: (need to) cut down, annoyance (on drinking), guilt (about drinking), an "eye-opener."

 Screening tools like the 10 question Alcohol Use Disorder Identification Test (AUDIT) and the abbreviated 3-question audit-consumption (Audit-C) are recommended for screening.

 - Liver enzymes: Aspartate aminotransferase (AST), alanine aminotransferase (ALT), bilirubin, and albumin test for liver damage.
 An AST: ALT ratio of 2:1 is indicative of alcohol-induced liver disease